andrebianchessi/msc/thesis/chapters/04_methods.md

 ### Implementation

 The [Problem (~/software/problem.h)](https://github.com/andrebianchessi/msc/blob/7cf80c4f85161acef1c2946262259ad1c3e8f4af/software/problem.h#L17) class, together with other classes it references, encapsulates all the logic related to the dynamic simulation of [CMs](#sec:cms) using ETI.
+The time integration is done using the Boost library [Boost.Numeric.Odeint](https://www.boost.org/doc/libs/1_82_0/libs/numeric/odeint/doc/html/index.html) with the `runge_kutta_dopri5` integration.

 ### Usage